Doctor of Philosophy in Counseling Psychology

 8. Consultation and Inter-professional/interdisciplinary skills

 At least a quorum of the Core Faculty in Counseling Psychology will read the Clinical Comprehensive Exam narrative and participate in the students’ Oral exam.
-Faculty members initially evaluate the narrative independently and then discuss their evaluation to consensus following the Oral exam.
-Oral exam scores are determined by consensus.
+Faculty members initially evaluate the narrative independently and then provide amalgamated feedback to the student 14 days before the scheduled oral exam.
+Only those areas of the narrative scored below a 3 or are deemed insufficient for evaluation are evaluated during the oral exam.
+The student also shares recordings of their clinical work during the oral exam.
+All scores and feedback are determined by consensus.
 At the conclusion of the faculty’s evaluation, students receive the results of their Clinical Comprehensive Exam, including feedback on each component as well as any information about corrections and/or remediation.
 If all or part of the exam is failed, a remediation plan will be developed.
 If the remediation is failed, the student shall be dismissed from the program.

 Dissertation and Final Examination